okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 <ApiLifecycle access="ea" />

-Enable more locales by using the [BCP 47 format](https://www.rfc-editor.org/info/bcp47).
-These locales are in addition to the 27 default languages that Okta provides.
+Use the [BCP 47 format](https://www.rfc-editor.org/info/bcp47) to enable more locales than Okta's 27 default languages.

 You can only create customizations using these additional languages by calling the Brands API.
 Once created, the new locale appears in the Admin Console along with the default-supported locales.
 See [Create an Email Customization](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Customization/#tag/Customization/operation/createEmailCustomization).